edurbrito/master-thesis-ut/presentations/notes.md

-Before we jump into the definitions,
+Let's imagine a world where technology seamlessly integrates with our daily lives, transforming how we work, communicate, and even how we perceive reality.
-I would like you all to think, for a brief moment, in a couple of scenarios:
+But before we dive into the specifics, let's explore a few intriguing scenarios that I would like you all to think, for a brief moment:

 How would Joe Biden prove the
 authenticity of his wonderful